jacob-roling/jippitty/README.md

 # JippiTTY

-A Teletypewriter (TTY) for ChatGPT
+JippiTTY is a Teletypewriter (TTY) for ChatGPT hence the name, a combination of 'Jippi' for 'GP' in 'ChatGPT' and 'tty', the abbreviation of Teletypewriter.

 ## Installation